What is Long Term Volunteering

 Things to note

-- Please be aware that we are a small organisation, this means that we like (and encourage) our volunteers to get really stuck-in.
-We understand that people often come with an interest in a particular programme and of course encourage individuals to spend time where their interests and skills lie, but please be aware that your week volunteering will generally involve a timetable of all the SPE programmes and it’s important that you are aware of this beforehand. -
+- Soft Power Education are a small organisation, operating at a grassroots level.
+We like (and encourage) all of our volunteers to get really stuck-in.
+We understand that volunteers often come to Uganda with an interest in a particular programme, and of course encourage individuals to spend time where their interests and skills lie.
+However, please be aware that an average LTV week will involved a timetable of all the programmes.

-- Many of our programmes are linked to school term dates, if you are planning to come outside of term time then please be aware that not all programmes will be running to full capacity and it is important to check what will be going on, this is especially important if you are interested in a specific programme.
+- Many of our programmes are linked to school term dates.
+If you are planning to volunteer with us outside of term time, it’s important to be aware that not all of our programmes will be running to full capacity.
+It’s very important to check what will be going on whilst you are here, especially if you are interested in a specific programme.

-The official dates for the 2014 academic year are:
+The official dates for the 2018 academic year in Uganda are:

-- Planning is super important!
+- Planning is very important!
 The more you plan and think about what you are going to do before you get here, the more you will get from your time volunteering.

 We have been able to achieve so much through the continued support of visiting tourists, independent LTVs, hardworking groups of students and inspired donors.
 Volunteers get to see that it’s not only local communities and their children who benefit from Soft Power Education’s work at their schools, but that we are able to employ trained and skilled builders and foremen to assist us in our venture.
 Without these dedicated individuals we would not have completed half the work we had set out to do in such a short time frame.
 We offer the chance of having a real impact on the lives of the Ugandan people, and the opportunity to leave behind much more than just dusty footprints.